digital-asset/daml/daml-lf/spec/daml-lf-1.rst

 * ``DIV_INT64 : 'Int64' → 'Int64' → 'Int64'``

   Returns the quotient of division of the first integer by the second one.
-Rounds towards 0 if the real quotient is not an integer.
+Rounds toward 0 if the real quotient is not an integer.
   Throws an ``ArithmeticError`` exception
   - if the second argument is ``0``, or
   - if the first argument is ``−2⁶³`` and the second  one is ``-1``.